Suh Byung-soo: 2018 mayoral election

 Prior to the 2018 local elections, the Liberty Korea Party (LKP) was agonising over preselection for Busan mayorship.
 On 16 March 2018, the LKP confirmed the party had nominated Suh as its candidate, instead of holding a preselection.
 Lee Jong-hyuk, one of potential rival close to the party president Hong Jun-pyo, announced his departure from the party due to his objection towards the decision.
 Lee, then, launched his bid to run as an independent candidate.

 On 3 April, the Democratic Party confirmed they would nominate Oh Keo-don, who had unsuccessfully stood 4 years ago, as its candidate.
 Therefore, Suh faced the 2nd competition with Oh.

-However, according to the opinion polls of Realmeter on 5 May, Suh came far behind to Oh (Oh: 57.7%, Suh: 27.1%).
+However, according to the opinion polls of Realmeter on 5 May, Suh came far behind Oh (Oh: 57.7%, Suh: 27.1%).
 As of June, he failed to narrow the interval between the Democratic candidate.
 On 13 June, he only received 37.16% and was finally defeated to Oh.
 The LKP also lost many of its district mayors and metropolitan council members to the Democratic Party.